Bookworm100/PistolShrimpDB/Usage.md

 # Usage
 This is a list of all commands you need (so far) to operate this key-value store.
 Note: for the operations allowing ands/ors, ands have precedence over ors.
+Also, the parentheses are optional in the commands below and are shown for readibility.
+And commands are case-insensitive (mostly lower case enforced).

 ## Basic commands:
 1. save